Pal Joey (film): Cast

+Note: Robert Reed made his unbilled feature film debut as the boy friend sitting at the front couple's table while Sinatra sang "I Didn't Know What Time It Was."

 Production

-According to Dorothy Kingsley, who wrote the script, the film was going to be made starring Kirk Douglas and directed by George Cukor.
+According to Dorothy Kingsley, who wrote the script, the film was meant to star Kirk Douglas and be directed by George Cukor.
 However Lilian Burns, who was Harry Cohn's assistant, felt only Frank Sinatra could play the role.
 Sinatra and Cohn were feuding but Kingsley and Burns persuaded Cohn to accept Sinatra.
 Burns' husband George Sidney ultimately directed the film.

 George Sidney enjoyed working with Frank Sinatra.
-They would film in the afternoon as that was when Sinatra preferred to work and film until early in the morning.
+They would start in the afternoon as that was when Sinatra preferred to work and film until early in the morning.

-Notable changes
+Opening establishing shots feature the International Settlement entertainment district in San Francisco.

+Adaptation from the stage play

 The happy ending of the film contrasts with the conclusion of the stage musical, where Joey is left alone at the end.

 The transformation of Joey into a "nice guy" diverges from the stage musical, where Joey's character is an anti-hero.
-Joey is also older in the film—on stage he was played by 28-year old Gene Kelly; here, 42-year old Sinatra takes the reins.
+Joey is also older in the film.
+On stage he was played by 28-year old Gene Kelly, here, 42-year old Sinatra takes the reins.

 The film differs from the stage musical in other key points: the setting was moved from Chicago to San Francisco, and on stage Joey was a dancer.
 The plot of the film drops a blackmail attempt, and two roles prominent on stage were changed: Melba (a reporter) was cut, and Gladys became a minor character.
 Linda became a naive chorus girl instead of an innocent stenographer and some of the lyrics to "Bewitched, Bothered and Bewildered" were changed.
 Also in the film, Vera Prentice-Simpson is a wealthy widow and former stripper (billed as Vanessa the Undresser) and thus gets to sing the song "Zip".
-(Since that number requires an authentic burlesque drummer to mime the bumps and grinds, the extra playing the drums is disconcertingly swapped with a professional musician in a jump cut).
+(Since that number requires an authentic burlesque drummer to mime the bumps and grinds, the extra playing the drums is disconcertingly swapped with a professional session musician Jimmy Fernandes in a jump cut).
+In the stage musical, Vera isn't jealous of Linda, who she has a pleasant conversation about Joey with,since they have both seen through his act but still find him appealing.
+After politely breaking things off with Joey because she'd been blackmailed over the affair and isn't feeling so bewitched anymore, she offers him the club, no strings attached, to show there's no hard feelings on her side.
+He's very offended by this brush-off, speaks rudely to her, at which point she coldly withdraws the offer, leaving him with nothing.

 Song list

 Of the original 14 Rodgers and Hart songs, eight remained, but with two as instrumental background, and four songs were added from other shows.
+The music was supervised by Morris Stoloff and adapted by George Duning and Riddle, with Arthur Morton contributing orchestrations.